Charlotte Koenen, detail belichte foto's op lichtgevoelige gelatine.

 About Charlotte Koenen

 Charlotte Koenen (1992) lives and works in Maastricht.
 She grew up in Belgium and France.
 In 2014, she graduated from the Maastricht Academy of Fine Arts and Design.
 From 2015 to 2016, she was a participant at the Jan van Eyck Academie.
-In 2022, she received the O-68 Award, an incentive prize from Art Gallery O-68 for artists at an important stage in their careers.
+In 2022, she received the O-68 Award, a prize from Art Gallery O-68 supporting artists at a key stage in their careers.